ddev/ddev/docs/content/users/install/shell-completion.md

     * Link completions with `brew completions link`.

-    When you install DDEV via homebrew, each new release will automatically get a refreshed completions script.
+    When you install DDEV via Homebrew, each new release will automatically get a refreshed completions script.

 === "Bash/Zsh/Fish on Linux"